 In connection with the Business Combination, holders of 9,741,374 shares of Company Class A Common Stock exercised their right to redeem those shares for cash at a price of approximately \$10.11 per share, for an aggregate of \$98,439,223.89, which represented approximately 76.68% of the total Company Class A Common Stock then outstanding.
 Additionally, in connection with the Extension Amendment, holders of 10,946,369 shares of the Common Stock exercised their right to redeem those shares for cash at a price of approximately \$10.00 per share for an aggregate of \$109,469,789.
 As a result, total outstanding Class A Common Stock as of the closing of the Business Combination represent only a small fraction (approximately 0.3%) of the 3,167,967,900 shares of Common Stock exchangeable for Up-C Units originally issued to certain Selling Securityholders, including the Members, that are included in the Total Resale Shares registered hereunder.
 The sale of all securities being offered in this prospectus could result in a significant decline in the public trading price of our Class A Common Stock.
-Even when the current trading price of the Common Stock is below the price at which the units were issued in the Company's initial public offering, the Selling Securityholders may have an incentive to sell because they will still profit on sales due to the lower price at which they purchased their shares compared to the public investors.
-Based on the closing price of our Common Stock on July 20, 2022, which was \$1.77 per share, (i) the Private Placement Selling Securityholders may experience potential profit of up to \$1.77 per share, (ii) the MSP Principals, who were issued shares of Common Stock as consideration for their membership interests in the MSP Purchased Companies and did not receive cash consideration, may experience potential profit of up to \$1.77 per share (without taking into account their cash expenditures and investment incurred in connection with their membership interests in the MSP Purchased Companies that ultimately served as consideration for their Common Stock) and (iii) the holders of shares of Common Stock converted from Founder Shares may experience potential profit of up to \$1.765 per share.
-However, based on the price of \$1.77 per share of Common Stock, we expect that (i) Nomura and the Sponsor would experience a loss of \$4.90 per share and (ii) based on the attributed value of the Up-C Units of \$10.00 per unit in connection with the Virage Exclusivity Termination, Virage would experience a loss of \$8.23 per share.
+Even though the current trading price of the Common Stock is close to the price at which the units were issued in the Company's initial public offering, the Selling Securityholders have an incentive to sell because they will still profit on sales due to the lower price at which they purchased their shares compared to the public investors.
 The public securityholders may not experience a similar rate of return on the securities they purchase due to differences in the purchase prices and the current trading price.
 Certain of the Selling Securityholders may also have different tax considerations from public securityholders arising from, for example, the receipt of shares of Common Stock as bonus compensation.
 Such Selling Securityholders may also have tax or other economic incentives to sell that may differ from public securityholders.